rastersoft/tabletplayer/README.md

 TabletPlayer is a very simple and lightweight front-end for MPlayer.
 It just allows to choose a media file and play it.
 It also allows to rewind, fast-forward and pause, and shows the current time position and the full length of the media.
 Finally, it also allows to set the volume and the language audio track.

+## VERSIONS

+Version 0.1

+ * First public version

+Version 0.2

+ * New interface with bigger buttons, easier to use from a touch screen

 ## CONTACTING THE AUTHOR ##

 Sergio Costas Rodriguez